 Remote conversation experiences for older adults unable to visit the Museum in person

-Conversations for students in adult literacy programs (including adult basic education, high school equivalency, and English for Speakers of Other Languages [ESOL] classes) and the We Speak Art series, which provides English language practice
+Conversations for students in adult language and literacy programs, including adult basic education, high school equivalency, and English for Speakers of Other Languages (ESOL) classes

 Training